 - The Berserker: When "the Spirit of the Lord came upon Samson", massive body counts ensued.

-- Bond One-Liner: "With a donkey's jawbone, I have made donkeys of them."
+- "With the jawbone of a jackass, I have made jackasses out of them."

 - Curb-Stomp Battle: Samson versus anybody who was stupid enough to try fighting Samson, unless they knew his Weaksauce Weakness.